kdonavin/inebriated_neural_network/README.md

 <img src="images/nb_break_line.png" width=100% height=100%/>

 A **Multi-Layer Perceptron (MLP) Classifier** prediction model from sci-kit learn is applied to this problem.
-A neural network (in which I taste a hint of vanilla) with 6 Hidden Layers.
+A neural network (in which I taste a note of vanilla) with 6 Hidden Layers.
 Model hyper-parameters were selected based on a grid search prioritizing F1-Score (i.e., harmonic mean of precision and recall) for TTB classification.
 <!-- 2. **Random Forest Classifier:** With 600 estimators. -->

 The following is a model performance graphic.
 The neural network’s performance on TTB beer is colored in orange and not-TTB beer in blue.
 This model may be useful to New Belgium for it identifies beers that are not-TTB in more than 9 out of 10 cases.
 Model accuracy suffers here because the neural network is essentially over-reactive, guessing not-TTB too often.
 Notice in precision that only about 1 in 5 New Belgium batches labeled not-TTB are in fact not-TTB. however, when the neural network predicts TTB, it is correct in over 9 of 10 cases.